cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 just list a few challenges that I've noticed in my travels:

 * Data has inertia
-* Hadoop is still moving from a topiary sculpture to a climbing tree
+* Hadoop is still maturing as a platform
 * Choices can be paralyzing

 The first is an organizational challenge, the second two are